lerna-lite/lerna-lite/README.md

 ### Why and when to use this lib?
 You would use this lib when your project is an NPM/Yarn Workspace monorepo structure and you wish to automate Versioning and Publishing of all your packages by following the [Conventional Commits](https://www.conventionalcommits.org/) and also automatically create [Conventional-Changelog](https://github.com/conventional-changelog/conventional-changelog) for each of your package (and also a main changelog in the root).

+### Demo?
+You want to see a demo project?
+You're looking at it ;) Yes indeed, this lib was created as an NPM Workspace for that exact purpose of testing its own code and you can also see that it has its own [roller.json](/ghiscoding/ws-conventional-version-roller/blob/main/roller.json) as well.

 ### Inspiration
 The vast majority of the code come from [Lerna](https://github.com/lerna/lerna) and only 2 commands ([version](https://github.com/lerna/lerna/tree/main/commands/version#readme) and [publish](https://github.com/lerna/lerna/tree/main/commands/publish#readme)) were extracted from Lerna.
 This lib was mainly created to migrate Lerna projects to plain NPM/Yarn Workspace (also because Lerna is no longer maintained).
 Lerna is a fairly large library with lots of dependencies, however we no longer need all the features of Lerna especially so since NPM released their recent [NPM Workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces) directly in NPM.
 However NPM/Yarn Workspace will never provide ways to automate versioning & publishing and this lib was created for that purpose.